A Calm Place For

 This is often what emotional neglect and relational trauma look like.

-Not obvious.
-But persistent.
+Not always obvious.
+But often deeply persistent.

 Overthinking, Rumination, and Internal Pressure